 - Do not split or break tablet.

-- You may sprinkle contents of capsule on soft food like applesauce or yogurt as you were told by the doctor.
-Have your child swallow within 30 minutes of mixing.
-Do not let your child eat any more food for 2 hours after taking the dose.
+- You may sprinkle contents of capsule on soft food like applesauce or yogurt as you were told by your doctor.
+Swallow within 30 minutes of mixing.
+Do not eat any more food for 2 hours after you take your dose.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.